testdouble/test_data/README.md

 ### Why can't I save multiple database dumps to cover different scenarios?

-For the same reason you (probably) don't have multiple production databases: the fact that Rails apps are monolithic and everything is consolidated is a big reason why they're so productive and comprehensible.
+For the same reason you (probably) don't have multiple production databases: the fact that Rails apps are monolithic and consolidated is a big reason why they're so productive and comprehensible.
 This gem is not [VCR](https://github.com/vcr/vcr) for databases.
-If you were to design separate test data dumps for each feature, team, or concern, you'd also have more moving parts to maintain, more complexity to communicate, and more pieces to fall into disrepair.
+If you were to design separate test data dumps for each feature, stakeholder, or concern, you'd also have more moving parts to maintain, more complexity to communicate, and more pieces that could someday fall into disrepair.

 By having a single `test_data` database that grows up with your application just like `production` does—with both having their schemas and data migrated